 Assumed Office24th May, 2019

-Retired On9th Feb, 2027
+Retires On9th Feb, 2027

-Chief Justice of the Himachal Pradesh High CourtOctober 5th 2018
+Chief Justice of the Himachal Pradesh High CourtOctober 5th 2018 - May 23rd 2019

-Judge of the Punjab and Haryana High CourtJanuary 9th 2004
+Judge of the Punjab and Haryana High CourtJanuary 9th 2004 - October 4th 2018

-In 2019, the Collegium elevated Kant J to the Supreme Court.
+In 2019, the Collegium elevated Justice Kant to the Supreme Court.
 In elevating him, the Collegium emphasised it was placing due weight on having adequate representation from all High Courts in the Supreme Court.